 - The International Space Hall of Fame.
 Commemorates the achievements of men and women who have furthered humanity's exploration of space.

 - The John P. Stapp Air & Space Park.
 Displays larger exhibits, such as the Apollo program's Little Joe II rocket and the rocket sled that "Fastest Man Alive" Stapp rode to 632 mph.

 - Daisy Track.
 Commemorates aeromedical and space related tests which were crucial in developing components for NASA's Project Mercury orbital flights and the Project Apollo moon landings.

-- The Clyde W. Tombaugh IMAX Theater and Planetarium.
+- The Clyde W. Tombaugh IMAX Theater.
 The only such theater in southern New Mexico.